As I’ve been moving towards a more natural, toxin-free, zero-waste lifestyle, I figured the next area I needed to address was oral care.

 Toothpaste tubes are made of “mixed materials,” a.k.a lots different materials stuck together, which makes them impossible to recycle no matter how many “recyclable” symbols are printed on them.

-- Glycerine – A sweet, colourless liquid, this controversial ingredient can actually be found in many natural toothpastes.
+- Glycerine: This controversial ingredient can be found in many natural toothpastes.
 Some research says it can coat teeth and prevent them from benefiting from the minerals in saliva.

 Triclosan is a major player when it comes to the problem of antibiotic resistance

-Brushing with a probiotic toothpaste can help add GOOD bacteria to dislodge and remove the decay-and disease-causing bacteria.
+Brushing with a probiotic toothpaste can add good bacteria to the mouth to dislodge and remove the decay-and disease-causing bacteria.

 - 2-3 tbsp of baking soda